-Since that time a remarkable campaign of creating awareness, educating and fundraising has resulted in £873K being raised spanning nearly two and a half decades.
+Since that time a remarkable campaign of creating awareness, educating and fundraising has resulted in over £1m being raised, spanning nearly two and a half decades.

-Trevor has devoted much of his time and energy to making sure that local Special Care Baby Units (SCBU) receive either much needed funds or vital medical equipment to enable them to care for those very special babies born sick or too soon
+Trevor has devoted much of his time and energy to making sure that local Special Care Baby Units (SCBU) receive either much-needed funds and vital medical equipment to enable them to care for those very special babies born sick or too soon.